lml/fine_print/README.md

 ```

 If there are multiple unsigned contracts, you are not required to get the user to sign
 them all in one page.
-One strategy is to present the first unsigned contract to them
+One strategy is to present only the first unsigned contract to them
 for signature.
 Once they sign it, they'll be redirected to where they were trying to
 go and FinePrint will see again that they still have remaining unsigned contracts, and
 FinePrint will direct them back to your `pose_contracts_path` with one fewer contract